Technology Origin and Development

 Feed Preparation and Heating:

-Waxy neutral oil feed from a hydrocracker/hydrotreater process step, together with treat gas, is preheated (via furnace) and fed to the ISODEWAXING reactor.
-The ISODEWAXING / ISOFINISHING unit operates with a dedicated high-pressure recycle gas loop.
-When ISODEWAXING is integrated with an upstream hydrocracker/hydrotreater in a combined unit, the ISODEWAXING section maintains its own separate recycle gas system independent from the hydrocracker's recycle gas loop.
+Waxy neutral oil feed from a hydrocracker or hydrotreater, together with treat gas, is preheated via furnace and fed to the ISODEWAXING reactor.
+The ISODEWAXING/ISOFINISHING unit operates with a dedicated high-pressure recycle gas loop, which is maintained separate from the recycle gas system of the upstream hydrocracker/hydrotreater when the processes are combined in an integrated unit.

 ISODEWAXING Reactor:

-The preheated feed enters the fixed-bed ISODEWAXING reactor where catalytic isomerization occurs.
-The reactor operates under hydrogen pressure with:
+The preheated feed enters the fixed-bed ISODEWAXING reactor where catalytic isomerization occurs under hydrogen pressure:

-- Reaction type: Catalytic isomerization of n-paraffins to isoparaffins + mild hydrocracking
+- Reaction type: Catalytic isomerization of n-paraffins to isoparaffins, with concurrent mild hydrocracking

 - Hydrogen: High-pressure recycle gas loop with make-up hydrogen

-- Product characteristics: High VI isoparaffins with reduced pour point
+- Product characteristics: High-VI isoparaffins with reduced pour point; saturated light products (jet, diesel) as co-products

 Reactor Conditions: